sr99622/wabash/README.md

 scripts/linux/vm_create
 ```

 This will bring up the virtual machine in a window, from where the operating system can be installed.
-At the conclusion of the operating system installation, the machine should be rebooted.
-Upon completion of the reboot, the virtual machine can mount a shared directory so that files may be passed between the host and the virtual machine guest.
-The following script run from inside the virtual machine will do this
+At the conclusion of the operating system installation, the virtual machine should be rebooted.
+Upon completion of the reboot, the virtual machine can mount a shared directory so that files may be passed between the host and the virtual machine.
+The following script run from inside the virtual machine will do this.

+&nbsp;
-### Mount the Shared Directory
+### Mount the Shared Directory from the Virtual Machine
+---
 ```
 sudo scripts/linux/vm_mount_host
 ```

 The shared directory resides at `vm/shared`

+&nbsp;
 ### Other Optional Commands For Controlling the Virtual Machine
+---

-If the virtual machine is shut down, use the following command to start it
+If the virtual machine is shut down, use the following command to start it.

 ```
 sudo scripts/linux/vm_start